 - 4 1/2 cups flour (I used mostly whole wheat, with some regular flour)

 - 1 3/4 cup seeds (a mix of sunflower seeds, hemp seeds, millet, and quinoa, if I recall correctly)

 - 2 cups oat bran

-- Mix together dry ingredients in a large bowl; I used the bowl from my stand mixer, and it was full.
-Add beer and milk, and stir until a wet batter forms.
-Dump onto a floured surface, and loosely shape into a log 2 inches in diameter; I made this easier by shaping two logs.
+Mix together dry ingredients in the largest mixing bowl you can find; the bowl of a stand mixer works well here.
+Add beer and milk and stir until a wet batter forms.
+Scrape batter onto a well-floured surface, and shape into one or two logs that are two inches in diameter.
 Slice into 15 rolls.
-Reshape into rounds, brushing off excess flour, and place on ungreased or parchment-lined baking sheets.
+Reshape into rounds and pat down slightly.
+Brush off excess flour and place on an ungreased or parchment-lined baking sheet.

 Bake at 375F for 45 minutes, until golden brown.
 Once cool, slice and toast like English muffins.
 I recommend slicing and freezing what you won't eat in a week.

 adapted from 101 Cookbooks

 (Updated in October 2018 with material from the February 28, 2010 and February 26, 2012 blog posts.)